Meet the Woman who can Tell you Everything About Getting your Business into a Shopping Mall

 “We support businesses from a “concept to trade” approach which entails the process of supporting concepts from business planning stage, financial modeling, brand development, retail training and facilitating financing once the business is ready to move into a formal environment like a shopping mall which would entail finding suitable locations at rentals which support the financial models built around the business,” says Sam.

-Here is what Sam has to say about how you should choose a location, costs you should expect and deadly mistakes to avoid.
+Here is what Sam has to say about how you should choose a location, the costs you should expect and deadly mistakes to avoid.

-Shopping malls are an organised form of retail through a well thought–out and planned retail ecosystem they provide to their shoppers.
+Shopping malls are an organised form of retail through a well–thought–out and planned retail ecosystem they provide to their shoppers.
 The advantage for a retailer located in a mall is access to diverse foot traffic in larger volumes than a standalone or private location.

-It is important to request shopper profile information from the mall you have interest in.
+It is important to request shopper profile information from the mall you have an interest in.
 This will guide you as to whether your target market is visiting the mall in the first place.
-Secondly having an understanding of the retail mix in that specific mall will give you insights of any competition you may have in the centre.
+Secondly having an understanding of the retail mix in that specific mall will give you insights into any competition you may have in the centre.

 • Security deposit as agreed with the Landlord.